primer/css/README.md

 ## Documentation

+> :warning: It is encouraged that you use [primer/react](https://github.com/primer/react) and [primer/view_components](https://github.com/primer/view_components) for styling and markup.

 > :warning: **The documentation of this repo is not maintained anymore**.
 Please raise any documentation-specific pull requests in [primer.style/design](https://github.com/primer/design/)

 Our documentation site lives at [primer.style/css](https://primer.style/css).
 You'll be able to find detailed documentation on getting started, all of the components, our theme, our principles, and more.